rundeck-plugins/java-keytool-steps/README.md

 #### Rundeck setup

-Create an item in Rundeck's [Key Storage](<https://www.rundeck.com/blog/use-rundecks-key-storage-to-manage-passwords-and-secrets>) that houses your keystore password.
+Create an item in Rundeck's [Key Storage](<https://www.rundeck.com/blog/use-rundecks-key-storage-to-manage-passwords-and-secrets>) that houses your keystore password (and private key password, if applicable).

 ### Actions